dariosky/udacity-readable/README.md

 but I wanted to deal with the generic case, where we'll have many posts, and they can come paginated, so a different category page will need a new API call.

+In the `saga.js` we can enable `delayedRequest` to test delays on the API calls, and see the async sagas at work.